Characteristics of Living Beings

 Class: The group of closely related orders is called class.
 For example; orders Primata and Carnivora belong to the class Mammalia.

 Phylum: A group of closely related classes is called phylum.
 In the Plant Kingdom; the term phylum has been replaced with division.
 For example; pisces, amphibia, reptilia, aves and mammalia belong to the Phylum Chordata.
+All members of chordate have notochord at some stage of life.

 Kingdom: The group of all the related phyla is called the Kingdom.
 For example; all autotrophic organisms which are eukaryotic and contain chloroplast are kept under the Plant Kingdom.
 Similarly, all heterotrophic organisms which are eukaryotic and lack a cell wall are kept under Animal Kingdom.